7 Ways CyberArk Simplifies Deployment, Integration and Scaling of Privileged Access Management

 CyberArk aims to make implementing and managing a robust privileged access program as easy as possible for our customers.
 CyberArk continues to lead the industry with its own investments in innovation to consistently deliver the most value to customers – especially in terms of simplicity, automation and improved operational efficiencies.
-Over the course of the last calendar year alone, CyberArk introduced dozens of new capabilities to help customers more easily implement and scale their privileged access security controls.
+Over the course of the last calendar year alone, CyberArk introduced dozens of new capabilities to help customers more easily implement and scale their privileged access management controls.
 Here’s a list of our top seven updates to the Core CyberArk Privileged Access Security solution:

 - Privileged Session Management for the Cloud – In March of last year, CyberArk acquired cloud security provider Vaultive and rolled the functionality into the CyberArk Privileged Access Security Solution.
 This provides organizations with greater visibility and control over privileged business users, social media, SaaS, IaaS and PaaS administrators, and enables customers to manage privileged sessions natively.
 This introduces yet another method for CyberArk customers to isolate and monitor sessions for web-based applications.
 These sessions are automatically assigned a risk-score, much like any other privileged session in CyberArk, which helps SOC admins take a risk-based approach to securing their most critical assets.
 Accounts that revolve around cloud providers (AWS, Azure, Google Cloud Platform) social media (Twitter, Facebook, LinkedIn) and other web applications like Salesforce and OpenShift can now be secured while providing a native login experience to the admins and privileged business users of this critical applications.

 - Integrated threat detection and response — Threat detection, alerts, and responses generated by the CyberArk Privileged Access Security Solution are now 100% integrated into the main console and also sent as logs directly to your SIEM tool or other alerting system.
 CyberArk administrators now have access to in-depth analytics on who or what is utilizing privileged access in the environment and to see this information without having to look up from where they set policies, review sessions or log in to do their other administrative tasks.
-Not only that, but they are also able to receive prioritized alerts and initiate automated action to take a risk-based approach to privileged access security; tackling the riskiest accounts, credentials and activities first, thus reducing clutter and excessive alerts.
+Not only that, but they are also able to receive prioritized alerts and initiate automated action to take a risk-based approach to privileged access management; tackling the riskiest accounts, credentials and activities first, thus reducing clutter and excessive alerts.

 - Automatic Risky Session Termination –CyberArk provides security teams with the tools they need to automatically suspend or terminate risky privileged sessions based on policy from the web based interface or via API.
 The new tools enables security operations teams to mitigate risk by automatically shutting down or suspending sessions that pose a security risk until verified, rather than waiting for a human to identify the problem and act.